Your Business-Critical Work Requires Business Internet Service, Not Residential Service

 Your business depends on being able to stay connected with your customers and partners.
 That’s why more than 10,000 companies have turned to LOGIX for reliable business internet service.

-Connecting more than 3,000 enterprise buildings and 100 data centers with more than 280,000 fiber miles, LOGIX Fiber offers fast bandwidth and symmetrical speeds to support data and voice.
+Connecting more than 3,000 enterprise buildings and nearly 100 third-party data centers with more than 290,000 fiber miles, LOGIX Fiber offers fast bandwidth and symmetrical speeds to support data and voice.

 The LOGIX Network Operation Center (NOC) provides 24/7 performance monitoring to maintain industry-leading uptime and dependability.
 If you need service, our support teams are in your neighborhood.
 Our technicians are Texas-based.